ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ![The LM component Image](./docs/images/design/lm_component.png "LM component")

-The design of the Language model has not changed since the split off from the [Back Off Language Model SMT](https://github.com/ivan-zapreev/Back-Off-Language-Model-SMT) project.
-So for more details we refer to the [Implementation Details section](https://github.com/ivan-zapreev/Back-Off-Language-Model-SMT/blob/master/README.md#implementation-details) of the README.md thereof.
-Please note that, recently the project class, file and folder names have changed slightly to become more uniform across the LM, TM, and RM implementations.
-The latter can be a minor source of confusion when relating this diagram back to the source code.
-Still, the overall conceptual design is remained intact and is reflected by the diagram in a perfect way.
+The design of the Language model has not changed much since the split off from the [Back Off Language Model SMT](https://github.com/ivan-zapreev/Back-Off-Language-Model-SMT) project.
+So for more details we still refer to the [Implementation Details section](https://github.com/ivan-zapreev/Back-Off-Language-Model-SMT/blob/master/README.md#implementation-details) of the README.md thereof.
+For the most recent information on the LM component design please read the project's [Code documentation](#code-documentation).

 ##Software details
 In this section we provide some additional details on the structure of the provided software.
 We shall begin with the common packages and then move on to the binary specific ones.
 The discussion will not go into details and will be kept at the level of source file folder, explaining their content.